jaakkoo/web_monitor/README.md

                         be used.
 ```

-Run unittests:
+### Run unittests:
 Type "nosetests" (in the folder where web monitor was unpacked)

-Configuring new sites:
+### Configuring new sites:
 Example configuration is located in <web_monitor_root>/conf/default.cfg

-Web Server:
+## Web Server:
-Web UI can be accessed with browser from localhost:8080.
+Web UI can be accessed with browser from localhost:8080 when web_monitor was launched with -w -option.